Alfresco/alfresco-ng2-components/docs/form-rendering.service.md

 ## Methods

-`getComponentTypeResolver(fieldType: string, defaultValue: Type<{}> = UnknownWidgetComponent): ComponentTypeResolver`<br/>
+-   `getComponentTypeResolver(type: string, defaultValue: Type<{}> = this.defaultValue): DynamicComponentResolveFunction`
     Gets the currently active ComponentTypeResolver function for a field type.
+    -   `type` - The type whose resolver you want
+    -   `defaultValue` - Default type returned for types that are not yet mapped

-`setComponentTypeResolver(fieldType: string, resolver: ComponentTypeResolver, override: boolean = false)`<br/>
+-   `setComponentTypeResolver(type: string, resolver: DynamicComponentResolveFunction, override: boolean = false)`
     Sets or optionally replaces a ComponentTypeResolver function for a field type.
+    -   `type` - The type whose resolver you want to set
+    -   `resolver` - The new resolver function
+    -   `override` - The new resolver will only replace an existing one if this parameter is true

-`resolveComponentType(field: FormFieldModel, defaultValue: Type<{}> = UnknownWidgetComponent): Type<{}>`<br/>
+-   `resolveComponentType(model: DynamicComponentModel, defaultValue: Type<{}> = this.defaultValue): Type<{}>`
     Finds the component type that is needed to render a form field.
+    -   `model` - \[Form field model](form-field.model.md) for the field to render
+    -   `defaultValue` - Default type returned for field types that are not yet mapped.

 ## Details